svkucheryavski/mdatoolsm.gitbook/chapter3/text.md

 obj.add('math', @fun, param1, param2, ...)
 ```

-where `@fun` is a function handle and all parameters are optional.
+Here `@fun` is a function handle and all parameters are optional.
 Here is a simple example:

 ```matlab
 p = prep();